Welcome to today's edition of the Rush 24-7 podcast.

 The New York Times is pushing for Republicans to work with Obama.

-Remember the White House line is that the Republicans are going to have to move to Obama to work with him.
+Remember, the White House line is that the Republicans are going to have to move to Obama to work with him.

-Because he's tired of trying to work with the Democrats who were such obstacles to what he wanted to do, so maybe he'll have better luck with the Republicans.
+Obama's willing to work with Republicans after this election because he's tired of trying to work with the Democrats who were such obstacles to what he wanted to do.

 Undoing Obama's reforms is what everybody wants.

-So Obama running around telling everybody that Republicans want to undo his reforms is a positive message for Republicans.
+So Obama running around telling everybody that Republicans want to undo his reforms is a positive message for Republicans and everybody else who wants to undo Obama's reforms, which is a clear majority of the American people.

 But this Obama playbook after November 2 story, Cheryl Gay Stolberg, New York Times, is all about pushing for McConnell, Boehner, Obama to work together.